Business Development Solutions For Complex High Ticket Sales by Tom 'Bald Dog' Varjan

-Sales Commissions: Retarded Business Owners' Shortsighted Solution to Increasing Their Sales...
+Sales Commissions: Short-Sighted Business Owners' Solution to Short-Term Gain And Long-Term Loss

 ...While Destroying Profits, Morale, Teamwork, and Boosting Both Staff and Client Attrition